 Prof. Brian E. McConnell, Ph.D., RPA

-The project is a long-term collaboration between FAU and the Assessorato per I Beni Culturali ed Ambientali of the Sicilian Regional government.
-The site, Rocchicella di Mineo, or ancient Palikè, was the most important sanctuary of Sicily’s indigenous, Sikel peoples with monumental architecture of the Archaic, Classical, and Hellenistic periods.
+The project is a long-term collaboration between Florida Atlantic University and the Assessorato per I Beni Culturali ed Ambientali of the Sicilian Regional government.
+The site, Rocchicella di Mineo was the location of the most important sanctuary of Sicily’s indigenous, Sikel peoples — the Sanctuary of the Divine Palikoi — with monumental architecture of the Archaic, Classical, and Hellenistic periods.
 The full occupation sequence runs from the Mesolithic period through the Middle Ages with a significant Byzantine component.
 Attention has been given to the contextualization of two stoai, a hestiaterion, and a temple and their overall relation to ritual described in ancient literary sources (Diodorus Siculus, Vergil, and others).
-This year, we will be focusing attention on a newly discovered industrial area with several apparent kilns and the overall topographic relation of built structures to the so-called ‘Boiling Lakes’ that were the actual core of the sanctuary.
-The program lasts five weeks, and first-time students receive training in all aspects of the excavation and basic documentary and find registration processes; advanced students may be given focused projects on specific field situations or finds.
+The focus of the Summer 2024 season will be on: 1) an industrial/workshop area with several kilns, 2) antecedents to the Classical Hestiaterion in the area of a large grotto, and 3) beginning and advanced illustration for scientific and aesthetic goals.
+The program lasts five weeks, and first-time students receive training in all aspects of the excavation and basic documentary and find registration processes, as well as a survey of Sicilian cultural history and cultural resource management; advanced students may be given focused projects on specific field situations or finds.

 Period(s) of Occupation: The sequence of occupation demonstrates surprising continuity from the Mesolithic period through the Middle Ages.
 Significant open-air and rock-cut structures of the Copper and Bronze Ages precede the creation of the first 'monumentalization', or construction period for buildings related to the sanctuary in the 7th century B.C.E.
 A major revision of the sanctuary in the area in front of the grotto occurs in the mid-5th century B.C.E., and over time there are major modifications to this new arrangement of structures.
 The sanctuary seems to function as such through the early Roman Empire, while the site seems to be transformed into a farming complex by the time of, say, the Villa del Casale at Piazza Armerina, in the late 3rd century C.E.
 A new, multi-phased settlement is established in the 6th and 7th centuries C.E. in connection with the Byzantine presence in Sicily, and there are remains of Sicily's later Arab phase.

-The field excavation takes place within the activities of a five-day-per-week study abroad program.
-Four days per week are at the site, while the fifth day is dedicated to classroom activities or trips to significant sites and/or museums elsewhere in the region (this year, including Syracuse, Agrigento, and Reggio di Calabria).
-Weekday evenings, weekends, and a three-day break around the June 2nd Italian National Holiday are free.
-Students live in apartments (guys with guys, gals with gals) in the city of Catania, which is a major university and commercial center with transportation to the site and all program locations provided.
+The field excavation takes place within the activities of a five-day-per-week study abroad program: four days per week at the site with the fifth day for classroom activities or trips to significant sites and museums elsewhere in the region (this year, including Syracuse with a performance in the ancient theater and Caltagirone).
+Weekday evenings, weekends, and a three-day break around the June 2nd Italian National Holiday are free to tailor the experience to one's choosing.
+Students live in the heart of Catania, which is a major university and commercial center with transportation to the site and all program locations provided.
 While students are encouraged to speak Italian, it is quite possible to function comfortably in Sicily solely with English or even other languages.
 Participation in the program requires enrollment in FAU courses.

 Project Size: 1-24 participants